HMS Surprise (novel): Plot summary

-A convoy including Aubrey seizes the ships carrying the gold deemed necessary by Spain to agree to join the war on the side of France.
-On the quibble that Spain had not yet entered the war, the new First Lord of the Admiralty decides the vast sum is a droit of the Crown so thus not shared out with the captors.
-Smaller amounts will be distributed to the captains, quite opposite to the expectations of the successful convoy.
-The First Lord blunders into mentioning the name of intelligence agent Stephen Maturin during the proceedings, putting Maturin at risk.
+Shortly after the events of Post Captain, the Admiralty debates the prize money to be awarded to Aubrey and the other captains of the convoy involved in the recent action off the coast of Portugal, in which several Spanish treasure ships were intercepted carrying the price of Spain's entry into the war on the side of France.
+On the quibble that Spain had not yet formally entered the war, the new First Lord of the Admiralty decides the vast sum is a "Droit of the Admiralty" and thus is not to be shared out with the captors.
+Jack is disheartened to hear that his reward will be much less than he and Sophia had expected.
+The First Lord also makes a blunder by mentioning the name of intelligence agent Stephen Maturin during the proceedings, putting Maturin at risk.